The Zapruder Film: Genuine or Fake?

 As a general rule, conspiracies very rarely happen.
 In some types of event, such as the assassinations of political figures, conspiracies are not uncommon.
 In the case of President Kennedy’s assassination, it is almost certain that a conspiracy of some sort took place.

 The important question is to define the extent of that conspiracy.
-The fewer people and institutions that are required to be involved in a conspiracy, the more credible that conspiracy theory is.
+The fewer people and institutions that are required to be involved in a particular conspiracy, the more plausible that conspiracy theory will tend to be.
 In the absence of irrefutable evidence in their favour, theories that propose the alteration of the Zapruder film, or of the president’s corpse, expand the JFK conspiracy beyond reasonable limits.

 Irrational Conspiracy Theories are Harmful